ast-grep/ast-grep.github.io/website/guide/project/project-config.md

 ## Root Configuration File

 ast-grep supports using [YAML](https://yaml.org/) to configure its linting rules to scan your code repository.
-We need a root configuration file `sgconfig.yml` to specify directories where `sg` can find all rules.
+We need a root configuration file `sgconfig.yml` to specify directories where `ast-grep` can find all rules.

 In your project root, add `sgconfig.yml` with content as below.